The Vue architecture that worked for me. (in small and large apps)

 1.1.- Make a Component, not a swiss knife

 Visual components must follow some rules.
 A component shouldn’t communicate with the store directly or make calls to the api.
-If we add that to our component it becomes very non-resuable.
+If we add that to our component it becomes very non-reusable.
 And the whole point of components its to reuse them.

 Some of the rules that I follow to develop a component: